How long should a divorce take if we both agree?

 - Technology – We use technology to speed up the longwinded admin side of the process.

 - Trained and experienced staff – We only deal with divorce so our staff are trained to deal with all eventualities.

 - Online case tracker – You can track the progress of your case online and request updates whenever you want.

 - Secure email – We communicate directly with the court’s staff via secure email to make getting updated quicker and easier.

 I see other companies advertising quicker divorces

 We know there are other companies who will tell you you can obtain a ‘quickie divorce’ which will take 12 weeks or thereabouts, but they are quite simply lying to get your business.

 Once you are in the process, they know you are not going to change companies and as they do not get repeat business, are not bothered if they have lied to you or not.

-We are honest, open and above board on how long a divorce takes and we want you to have a realistic timescale you can work to.
+We are honest, open and above board on how long a divorce takes and we want you to have a realistic timescale you can work too.

-Call 01793 384 029 now and speak to an adviser about our low cost divorce packages.
+Call us on 01793 384 032 and speak to an adviser about our divorce services and your expected completion timeframe.